The Early History of the McLarans of Dalby

 This 1884 death notice from Queensland Figaro has inspired the name of the website and it offers an excellent starting point.

-One may wonder if Malcolm had any descendants other than Donald McLaran of Dalby and Haran or any brothers or sisters.
+Reading the notice, one may be excused for wondering if Malcolm had any descendants other than Donald McLaran of Dalby and Haran or any brothers or sisters.
 He certainly did, in 1884 Malcolm was survived in Australia by 17 descendants: 2 children (both born in Scotland), 12 grandchildren (11 born in Queensland, one born in England) and three great grandchildren (all born in Queensland).
 In the same year, Malcolm's brother Archibald passed away in Victoria.

 His son Donald, in 1884 the father of just three children aged between one and five, was then only a minor contributor to the McLaran lineage.